Miami Beach is a fantastic holiday destination! Read my travel tips on how to enjoy it to the utmost

 The Miami Beach Boardwalk

 Bal Harbour Shops is a beautiful semi-open shopping centre with luxury boutiques and an array of restaurants and cafes; from fine dining to a more casual style.
 I haven’t tried them all, but when I go, I’m always drawn to the Japanese restaurant, Makoto.
-I love to start with a cocktail at the bar outside, surrounded by beautiful shop windows, flowers and palm trees, and then eat inside.
+The bar in the shopping area is a beautiful place to start with aperitif, surrounded by beautiful shop windows, flowers and palm trees.

 Le Zoo, French cuisine and Carpaccio, Italian cuisine are always in high demand.